 1. Be password smart

 The #1 tip when it comes to protecting yourself online is to be smart when choosing passwords.
-Don’t reuse the same password on every website, and don’t make a password that is predictable–meaning don’t include dictionary words or phrases, names, birthdays, sports teams, etc. Click here to learn how to create a strong password, or consider using a Password Generator tool to create a unique letter-number-symbol combination.
+Don’t reuse the same password on every website, and don’t make a password that is predictable–meaning don’t include dictionary words or phrases, names, birthdays, sports teams, etc. Learn how to create a strong password, or consider using a free password generator tool to create a unique letter-number-symbol combination.
 And don’t forget to change your passwords regularly to keep hackers at bay.

 2. Even Better?
 Use a Password Manager

-If you think dealing with long, complex passwords is too much to handle, consider using a password manager.
+If you think dealing with long, complex passwords is too much to handle, consider using a password manager, free or paid.
 No other tool provides a better balance between online security and convenience.
 Dashlane offers a password manager that helps you keep those passwords handy on your computer and mobile devices, but also protects every bit of your data under industry-leading AES-256 encryption.

 3. Don’t share sensitive information via email